nbashir97/ALSPAC-Imputation/README.md

 * **gwa_exome_g0p** (PLINK binaries): A second batch of approximately 2,220 mothers and fathers.
 * **200G_3** (.idat files): A batch of approximately 3,000 of the most recent individuals for whom there was genotype data available, in uncalled intensity files.

+The config file is a .json file containing paths to the appropriate directories.
+These are user-specific and should be adjusted according to your file structure.

 ## Variant Calling

 For the the individuals within "200G_3", the data was in .idat intensity files and the variants had to be called.
 The calling and first round of QC was done within GenomeStudio and then a second round of QC was done within R. Further details of this stage are within the [/calling][calling] directory.